Aurosports 10x25 Folding Night Vision Binoculars

 We have chosen to feature another Solomark model in our list, and with good reason too.
 This particular night vision binoculars allows you to see up to 1300ft in total darkness, thanks to the 850mm IR-illuminator powered by a 3W IR LED.
 Like many models available, it features a multi-coated optic that reduces the glare and increases the level of light transmission to give the best quality it possible can.

-It can take photographs and video footage that can be easily stored on a 4GB micro-SD card, which can be expanded to 32GB.
+Solomark Night Vision Hunting Binoculars can take photographs and video footage that can be easily stored on a 4GB micro-SD card, which can be expanded to 32GB.
 With a 31mm objective aperture and 2x zoom, these night vision binoculars are high performing and perfect for a full range of applications such as surveillance, watching sports events or concerts, birdwatching, fishing hunting and all things outdoors.
+If you are hunting and need to take great photos of the game, make sure you check out our list of top trail cameras.

 3W IR LED 850mm IR Illuminator